Coming events in the euro zone debt crisis

 -- Spain has gone a long way with its austerity measures but its decision to shelve a partial sale of the state lottery suggests electoral politics are starting to impinge.

--- Prime ministerial hopefuls include Alfredo Perez Rubalcaba for the Socialists and Mariano Rajoy for the centre-right People's Party.
+-- Prime ministerial hopefuls include Alfredo Perez Rubalcaba for the Socialists and Mariano Rajoy for the center-right People's Party.

 -- Rajoy has a healthy lead in the polls and could steal a parliamentary majority if votes on the day reflect recent surveys.